-Aug 27: Actress Jean Muir becomes the first casualty of the Hollywood blacklist when General Foods abruptly cancels the season premiere of the NBC sitcom The Aldrich Family, just hours before it is set to air.
-General Foods, which sponsors and produces the show, says she has become a “controversial personality.”
+Aug 27: Actress Jean Muir becomes the first casualty of the Hollywood blacklist.
+General Foods abruptly cancels the season premiere of the NBC sitcom The Aldrich Family, just hours before it is set to air.
+General Foods, which sponsors and produces the show, says it is doing so because the show’s star, Jean Muir, has become a “controversial personality.”
 Muir had been active in the formation of the Screen Actors Guild, and her willingness to challenge the Studio System had made her a very visible woman at a time when they were expected to be quiet and “nice.”
 She had never been a Communist party member, but the notorious pamphlet Red Channels, published in June, named her a Communist sympathizer.
 General Foods acted after receiving about twenty phone calls from anti-Communist crusaders orchestrated by the Joint Committee Against Communism in New York.
 Says Muir, “It seems unbelievable that an actress can have such a setback in her livelihood and career based on nothing more than unsubstantiated accusations made over the telephone and by telegram.
 General Foods corporation itself makes clear in its statement that they have not gone into the truth of the charges.”
 Variety blasts NBC and General Foods for “playing into the hands of the self-anointed.
 Surely neither General Foods nor any agency believes that the score of telephone call … could stop the sale of Jello.”
 Billboard says, “It’s nothing but hysteria. … Her husband, Henry Jaffe, talked and pleaded with top sponsor execs, agencies, the network nabobs and they are all horrified.
 This was a terrible thing.
 But nobody is putting Jean Muir back on the air.”
 Film and television roles will disappear completely for her until 1958.
 Stage actress Nancy Carroll will replace Muir when The Aldrich Family returns on September 3.
 General Foods’ action leads other advertisers and producers to comb through their projects to see if they have anyone on their rolls listed in Red Channels.
 Says one unnamed broadcast executive, “The Red Channels book now is the Bible up and down Madison Avenue.”

 ▲Monday, August 28

-Aug 28: Since the Pusan (Busan) Perimeter defensive positions were established at the beginning of the month, United Nations commanders have succeeded in protecting the vital southeastern port.
+Aug 28: Korean War: U.N. forces reach approximate parity with North Koreans.
+Since the Pusan (Busan) Perimeter defensive positions were established at the beginning of the month, United Nations commanders have succeeded in protecting the vital southeastern port.
 They have done this while contending with understrength, ill-equipped, and untrained American forces; decimated, exhausted and demoralized remnants of the South Korean army, a lack of reserve forces to plug holes in the battle lines, and shortages of ammunition, tanks, and heavy artillery, especially during the early days of the war.
 Sometime during late August, it is estimated that U.N. force strength has finally reached rough parity with the enemy.
 And while the KPA has had several victories that have threatened to overwhelm American and South Korean forces in the Pohang, Taegu (Daegu), Naktong (Nakdong) Bulge and Masan fronts, the KPA was unable to press its advantages due to disruptions to its extended supply lines caused by heavy bombing by U.N. air forces.
 The KPA is now marshaling its resources for a massive offensive to push the Americans and South Koreans off of the peninsula.
 The offensive is slated to begin on September 1, with the opening salvos opening up at Pohang, possibly as a diversionary move, a few days earlier.

 ▲Tuesday, August 29